-Pinto bean contracts for 2010 may be available from E & J Ag. and possibly Muleshoe Pea & Bean in the \$28/cwt. range.
-Pintos are very susceptible to heat above 93 F during flowering and ideally should be planted by late April or after late June to minimize the heat.
+Pinto bean.
+Contracts for 2012 may be available from E & J Ag. and possibly Peas, Inc. Pintos are very susceptible to heat above 93°F during flowering and ideally should be planted by late April or after late June to minimize the heat.
 Heat-resistant varieties such as Bill-Z may be more productive under West Texas conditions when heat is a concern.
 Othello and Cinnabar are other popular varieties, and new releases may be available, but the increasing preference is to choose direct-cut varieties.
-For information on pinto bean production in Texas contact the Lubbock Center (806.746.6101) for former Extension horticulturalist Dr. Rollie Roberts' publication L-5012 "Texas Commercial Vegetable Growers Guide: Pinto Beans."
-It is also available on the web at http://aggie-horticulture.tamu.edu/extension/beans/pintobeans.html
+For information on pinto bean production in Texas view Dr. Rollie Roberts' publication L-5012 "Texas Commercial Vegetable Growers Guide: Pinto Beans" on the web at http://aggie-horticulture.tamu.edu/extension/beans/pintobeans.html

-In addition, several of the above contractors above, especially C.T.
-Smith/Peas Inc., Oklahoma Seed Producers, and E&J Ag., may offer have limited contracts available on several other types of beans (including mung), peas, and small-acre seed blocks including crowder peas, pinkeyes, purplehulls, creams, etc. Call for current contract availability and price.
+Other peas and beans-Purple hulls, pinkeyes, crowder, mung, black, etc. In addition, some of the above contractors, especially C.T.
+Smith/Peas Inc. (small seed blocks in 2012), and E&J Ag., may have limited contracts available on several other types of beans (including black and mung), peas, and small-acre seed blocks including crowder peas, pinkeyes, purplehulls, creams, etc. C.K.
+Nickels is offering \$48/cwt. on black beans.
+Call for current contract availability and price.
 Acreage is limited but many of these crops will readily fit a short-season window.
 Be sure to ascertain if there are any planting restrictions after certain herbicides or other chemicals such as Temik applied to cotton.

-Green beans are contracted in the Parmer-Bailey-Castro-Deaf Smith area by Steve Brown of Allen Canning out of Arkansas (800.234.2553).
-He reports that the crop should be planted May 20 to July 20, needs 60 days to harvest, preferably up to 15" of irrigation.
+Green bean.
+These have been contracted through 2011 in the Parmer-Bailey-Castro-Deaf Smith area by Steve Brown of Allen Canning out of Arkansas, (800) 234-2553.
+Production was destroyed in the 2011 drought, and contracts are not available at this time for 2012.
+In typical years, Steve reports that the crop should be planted May 20 to July 20, needs 60 days to harvest, with preferably up to 15" of irrigation.
 The crop cannot be planted after failed cotton where Temik was used.
 These green beans are not suitable for caliche ground or other ground where iron deficiency is anticipated.
-Currently, some remaining acres are available for July plantings (2010, \$170/ton range, with five-year average yields near 4.5 tons/acre).
+Recent years' prices were in the range of \$170/ton range, with five-year average yields near 4.5 tons/acre.
 Input costs are substantial with seed alone running about \$110/A or more.
 Allen does harvesting and hauling, and preference is given to previous growers.
-Doug Dillon, 479.228.0201 (mobile)/806.481.3285 (answering machine), ddillon@allencanning.com, Farwell, TX, serves as a field consultant for Allen Canning growers.
+Doug Dillon, (479) 228-0201 (mobile)/(806) 481-3285 (answering machine), ddillon@allencanning.com, Farwell, TX, serves as a field consultant for Allen Canning growers.